 There are also plants, weeds that grow in the wild areas in the neighborhood amazingly fast and tall.
 There are many patches of Reynoutria Japonica or Japanese knotweed in the neighborhood that grows to 3′ height in no time covering large swatches of wild areas that I call wilderness next door.
 Even the lowly dandelion covers grassy areas if not controlled, yet their dried heads look surprisingly delicate and graceful in the multidirectional symmetries they present.

-As photogenic as the weeds may be, the plants in our yards and their flowers are hard to beat for their looks and colors.
-This is partly due to the fact that we have chosen them to grow in our yard, and yes, some of them can be a bit aggressive and spread too fast.
+As photogenic as weeds may be, the plants in our yards and their flowers are hard to beat for their looks and colors.
+This is partly because we have chosen them to grow in our yard, and yes, some of them can be a bit aggressive and spread too fast.
 But knowing their invasive behavior prepares us to deal with them.
 We know loosestrife can spread in between other plants so we pull those that reach out and touch other plants.

 Even the lovely Siberian Iris plant spreads rapidly.
-If you look carefully in our front and back yards you will see many clusters of Siberian Irises waving their purplish blue flower in multiple locations.
+If you look carefully in our front and back yards you will see many clusters of Siberian Irises waving their purplish-blue flowers in multiple locations.
 They all came from three plants we bought many years ago and kept dividing them, even shared many clumps with friends and neighbors.

 So, come and take a look at the wilderness in our small neighborhood and the cultivated plants in our front and backyard gardens.
 There is more to blossom yet, so there will be more posts to come.